 Beatrix Potter (1866 – 1943)

-Best known for her children’s book The Tale of Peter Rabbit.
-Beatrix loved the Lake District.
+Beatrix Potter is best known for her children’s book The Tale of Peter Rabbit.
+She loved the Lake District.
 Inspired by the landscapes, many of her illustrations depict scenes from the area.
-During her lifetime she worked closely with the National Trust and acquired large amounts of land in the Lake District.
+During her lifetime she worked closely with the National Trust and bought large amounts of land in the Lake District.
 She donated these lands, many of her illustrations, and other personal objects to the National Trust following her death.

-If you are a fan of her work, the National Trust has a gallery in Hawkshead, there’s Hill Top, her farmhouse home in Ambleside, and the World of Beatrix Potter in Bowness-on-Windermere.
+If you are a fan of her work, the National Trust has a gallery in Hawkshead.
+There is also Hill Top, her farmhouse home in Ambleside, and the World of Beatrix Potter in Bowness-on-Windermere.

 William Wordsworth (1770 – 1850)